 We have determined that this joint venture meets the criteria of a VIE under FASB ASC 810, and we have concluded that we are the primary beneficiary because decisions relating to any future relocation of the Horizons-2 satellite, the most significant asset of the joint venture, are effectively controlled by us.
 In accordance with FASB ASC 810, as the primary beneficiary, we consolidate Horizons Holdings within our condensed consolidated financial statements.
-Total assets and liabilities of Horizons Holdings were \$67.5 million and \$0.1 million as of December 31, 2014, respectively, and \$65.6 million and \$0.1 million as of March 31, 2015, respectively.
+Total assets and liabilities of Horizons Holdings were \$67.5 million and \$0.1 million as of December 31, 2014, respectively, and \$60.0 million of assets and nominal liabilities as of September 30, 2015.

 We also have a revenue sharing agreement with JSAT related to services sold on the Horizons satellites.
 We are responsible for billing and collection for such services, and we remit 50% of the revenue, less applicable fees and commissions, to JSAT.
-Amounts payable to JSAT related to the revenue sharing agreement, net of applicable fees and commissions, from the Horizons-1 and Horizons-2 satellites were \$5.7 million and \$5.6 million as of December 31, 2014 and March 31, 2015, respectively.
+Amounts payable to JSAT related to the revenue sharing agreement, net of applicable fees and commissions, from the Horizons-1 and Horizons-2 satellites were \$5.7 million and \$4.9 million as of December 31, 2014 and September 30, 2015, respectively.

 Under the Horizons Holdings joint venture agreement, which was amended on September 30, 2011, we agreed to guarantee to JSAT certain minimum levels of annual gross revenues for a three-year period beginning in the first quarter of 2012.
-In connection with this guarantee, over the three-year period we paid a total of \$13.9 million, net of fees and commissions to JSAT.
+In connection with this guarantee, over the three-year period we paid a total of \$13.9 million, net of fees and commissions to JSAT, including \$4.3 million during the nine months ended September 30, 2015.